 You need a parking disk (Parkscheibe) in some parking areas; you can get disks from fuel stations.
 This is a double cardboard disc that shows the time you parked and which you display under your windshield.
 Places where parking is allowed but meters are not present are sometimes designated as parking with a Parkscheibe.

 If you receive a parking fine you can expect to pay between EUR 5–40.
 An anomaly of the rules is that you can sometimes be fined more for parking beyond an allotted period than for not buying a ticket at all (EUR 10 / EUR 5).

 Car rental and car sharing in Germany

-Car rental companies in Germany usually require drivers are at least 21 years of age and have a full, valid licence (with an accompanying translation/international driving permit if not in German).
+Car rental companies in Germany usually require drivers are at least 21 years of age and have a full, valid license (with an accompanying translation/international driving permit if not in German).
 Most German car rentals have four or five gear manual transmissions rather than automatic, which means using a clutch and changing gears.
 If you are not used to this, you might want to rent an automatic car, which may be more expensive.

 Buying a car in Germany

 Buying a new or used car through a dealer means the dealer will usually handle the registration and insurance for you; if you buy privately you will have to organize these yourself.
 To get good deals, look for new cars that have become used cars after a day’s registration: Jahreswagen (employees of car manufacturers can buy new cars at discount and resell them after a year) and Vorführwagen (demo models).
 You can search for used cars in Germany on www.autoscout42.eu.